az7arul/sleekjs/Readme.md

 ##Introduction

 Sleek.js is an MVC Framework implemented from Node.jS, built-in with base dependency on handlebars.js, express.js.
-Sleek.js architecture follows common format of MVC which makes it easy to handle and build better sites.
+Sleek.js architecture follows common format of MVC which makes it easy to handle and build better sites with pluggable modules & themes support.

 Using Sleek.js we can make powerful websites in Nodejs platform.
 Sleek.js gives better performance, flexibility and easy maintenance.